What to check if you’re buying a house with oil central heating

 Where is it located?

 Look at the area around the tank as well.
-“This should be clear of vegetation and combustible materials,” says Matthew.
+“This should be clear of vegetation and combustible materials,” Malcolm explains.
 “The location of the tank is important for fire safety reasons.
-It should be at least 1.8m away from the house and garden sheds and 760mm from boundary fences unless there’s a firewall or similar protections installed.”
+It should be at least 1.8m away from the house and garden sheds, and 760mm from boundary fences unless there’s a firewall or similar protection installed.”

 Is the tank bunded?